NiftyApes/sellerfinancing-contracts/README.md

 #### Utilize The Purchased NFT

-3. During the loan a buyer can utilize their purchased NFT by calling the `balanceOf()` and `tokenOfOwnerById()` functions to read ownership of specified nftContractAddress or the `flashClaim()` function to conduct any arbitrary onchain action using the NFT.
+3. During the loan a buyer can utilize their purchased NFT by calling the `balanceOf()` and `tokenOfOwnerById()` functions to read ownership of specified nftContractAddress and nftId, or the `flashClaim()` function to conduct any arbitrary onchain action using the NFT.

 #### Sell At Any Time